 But the moment you take control of your breath doing Pranayam—then that becomes your actions.
 As simple as that.
 All the actions that were taken by you when you are aware and conscious about it—only those can be labeled as either good or bad karma.
 But on the other hand, the actions, undertaken by you unintentionally or unconsciously, where you were unaware of what you were doing—then that’s neither good karma nor bad karma.

 It should be very clear that who’s actually performing the action because only when we actually know the person responsible for the action can we categorize it as good or bad.
+This itself is a big revelation in itself.
+So often, we scapegoat others or get scapegoated ourselves for things we didn’t intend to do, which is totally nuts.
+There’s a world of a difference between the two.

 Now comes the next part of the law of karma—categorizing the actions as good karma or bad karma.